Quenom/raylib-5.5-vita/README.md

 raylib vita using pvr driver

-everything apart from sound should work
+everything should work.
+supports wav ogg and mp3 playback

 requires sdl2 with pvr support